splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Summary
 ==========

-Alex used Endpoint Performance to monitor endpoints within his monolith architecture.
+Alex used Endpoint Performance to monitor endpoints within his monolith.
 Using the filter, sort, and compare functionality within the Endpoint Performance they were able to quickly isolate an endpoint that had increased latency after a release.